 The certainties of a written contract are an illusion, for the real business relationship features contingencies never imagined in the contract.
-The real business relationship enacts the age-old exchange of gifts and the rough-and-ready give-and-take that renews and confirms the trust between two friends.
+The real business relationship enacts the age-old exchange of gifts, the win-win transaction of barter, and the rough-and-ready give-and-take that renews and confirms the trust between two friends.

 The importance of trust not just as a lubricant for business but as a basis for a prosperous and peaceful society is argued by Francis Fukuyama in Trust: The Social Virtues and the Creation of Prosperity.

 Thus, economic activity represents a crucial part of social life and is knit together by a wide variety of norms, rules, moral obligations, and other habits that together shape the society...
 [O]ne of the most important lessons we can learn from an examination of economic life is that a nation’s well-being, as well as its ability to compete, is conditioned by a single, pervasive cultural characteristic: the level of trust inherent in a society.18